CFP committee digs into feasibility of early expansion to 12

 It’s unclear whether there is still time to accomplish that, but at least now everybody involved appears to be pulling in the same direction.

-Among the critical items that need to be sorted out to transform the playoff in two years are media rights, revenue sharing and working with and around existing contracts with ESPN and bowl partners.
+Among the critical items that need to be sorted out to transform the playoff in two years are media rights, revenue sharing and working with and around existing contracts and bowl partners.

 But first they need to figure out where and when 11 playoff games can be played.
 Availability of venues and television time slots could ultimately determine whether early expansion is possible.